 Change the first paragraph of 10.31.1 as shown:

 The use and support of the procedures and associated IEs in this subclause are optional.
 An RCM is a data frame conveying the either an Advanced Ranging Control IE (ARC IE) described in 10.31.9.1 or an Application Control IE (AC IE) carrying a Ranging Control field (as described 10.39.7.1) or both.
 The RCM can be used to convey ranging parameters to control and configure aspects of the ranging procedure(s) such as the timeslot structure shown in Figure 10-220, the ranging methods specified in 10.28.1.2, and the STS packet configuration as specified in 16.2.
+If both of ARC IE and AC IE are conveyed at the same time, the parameter values in both IE jointly configures 4z/4ab devices while those of ARC IE are for 4z devices.

 Comment Indices in 15-24-0010-01-04ab-consolidated-comments-draft-c: